garima-mahato/tsai-emlo2-session2/README.md

 [Hydra](https://github.com/facebookresearch/hydra) - a framework for elegantly configuring complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.

+[Docker](https://www.docker.com/) - Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 <br>

 ## Main Ideas Of This Template